knpuniversity/stripe/knpu/ep2-subscriptions/card-last4.md

-# Data: Card Last 4 Digits & Billing Period
+# Data: Card Last 4 Digits

 Unless I cancel my subscription... which I can't actually do yet - we'll add that soon - in 1 month, Stripe will renew my subscription by automatically charging the